dae-han/ames_housing/README.md

-# How we know what determines property value?
+# How do we know what determines property value?

 <img src = "./image/zillow.png" width="400"/>